-493. In January 2018, Richard Sackler received a patent for a drug to treat opioid addiction - Richard had applied for the patent in 2007.
+493. In January 2018, Richard Sackler received a patent for a drug to treat opioid addiction - his own version of Project Tango.
+Richard had applied for the patent in 2007.
 He assigned it to a different company controlled by the Sackler family, instead of Purdue.
 Richard's patent application says opioids are addictive.
 The application calls the people who become addicted to opioids "junkies" and asks for a monopoly on a method of treating addiction.
-605

 494. In January, Richard Sackler also met with Purdue staff about the sales force again.
 They discussed plans to cut the force to 275 reps.
-In February, Richard, David, Ilene, Jonathan, Kathe, Mortimer, and Theresa Sackler
+In February, Richard, David, Ilene, Jonathan, Kathe, Mortimer, and Theresa Sackler decided to lay off 300 sales reps.